 Most applications of GDMs in network optimization are inspired by advances in the AI community.
 These applications primarily fall into two categories: using GDMs as solution generators for combinatorial optimization problems \cite{sun2023difusco,accelerating2023afterDIFUSCO,li2023t2t,unsupervised2024CO,boosting2025energyGuided}, and using GDMs as policy networks in DRL for robotic control \cite{isConditional2023,IDQL2023,DiffusionQL2023,he2023MTDIFF,AdaptDiffuser2023,EDP2023NIPS,DiffusionPolicy2024OOD,safeOfflineRL2024,DiffuserLite2024NIPS,taskAgnosticDiffusionPlanner2025}, as shown in Table \ref{tab_GDM_SG_DRL_AI}.

 When used as solution generators for combinatorial optimization, GDMs are typically discrete diffusion models targeting large-scale problems (often involving over 100,000 nodes).
-In the AI domain, GDMs have achieved near-optimal performance for classical combinatorial optimization tasks like TSP and MIS.
+In the AI domain, GDMs have achieved near-optimal performance on classical combinatorial optimization tasks such as TSP and MIS.
 Recent efforts have focused on accelerating solution generation \cite{accelerating2023afterDIFUSCO} and enabling cross-problem generalization by leveraging shared knowledge across problem instances \cite{boosting2025energyGuided}.
 In the DRL setting, GDMs are commonly applied to generate action-state trajectories for robotic control.
-In robotic control, GDMs are mostly used in offline reinforcement learning, where they learn to predict the target trajectory given the history trajectory from the empirical data on interaction with the environment.
-Most existing approaches only execute the first action of the generated trajectory, which leads to inefficient exploration and significant time overhead.
-Current research is therefore exploring ways to refine generated trajectories with planning to improve action generation efficiency \cite{EDP2023NIPS,DiffuserLite2024NIPS}.
+In robotic control, GDMs are mostly used in offline reinforcement learning, where they learn to predict the target trajectory from the history of trajectories observed during interaction with the environment.
+Most existing approaches execute only the first action of the generated trajectory, leading to inefficient exploration and significant time overhead.
+Current research is therefore exploring ways to refine generated trajectories through planning to improve action-generation efficiency \cite{EDP2023NIPS,DiffuserLite2024NIPS}.
 General-purpose DRL using GDMs has also been explored as a promising research direction \cite{he2023MTDIFF,AdaptDiffuser2023,taskAgnosticDiffusionPlanner2025}.